tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-type-in-japanese.md

-If you previously used `localectl`, `setxkbmap`, or X configuration files for [setting a keyboard layout](https://wiki.archlinux.org/title/Xorg/Keyboard_configuration#Setting_keyboard_layout), edit or remove those settings because key bindings set via Xorg will interfere with Fcitx.
+If you previously used `localectl`, `setxkbmap`, or X configuration files for [setting a keyboard layout](https://wiki.archlinux.org/title/Xorg/Keyboard_configuration#Setting_keyboard_layout), edit or remove those settings because key bindings set via X11 will interfere with Fcitx.
 You need to disable the key bindings you plan to use in Fcitx.
 For example, to disable the config file created by `localectl`, run: